-How can we become part of the answer instead of the problem?
-Each of us can become a catalyst for change right where we are.
+How can you become part of the answer instead of the problem?
+You can become a catalyst for change right where you are.

 Here are some simple steps to get started: